the Heian Jingu Shrine

 The Kiyomizu balcony rests on wooden pilars.
 Not a single nail was used to construct it

 Kyoto has been the capital of imperial Japan for more than a millenium untill Tokyo took over that role in 1869.

-when Emperor Kanmu set up a new town far from a growing influence from the pushy Buddhist clergy.
+794 when Emperor Kanmu set up a new town far from a growing influence of the pushy Buddhist clergy.

 But in March 2006 we had a chance to spend a full day sightseeing Kyoto.